lewisjones37/MSP2_to-do-list/README.md

 The only images used in the whole project are profile images of the reviewers to give the app a personal and dependable feel.

-These images are thimbnail size with a round border that compliment the small size of the review plate.
+These images are thumbnail size with a round border that compliment the small size of the review plate.

 ### Wireframes